Fact or Fiction?

-If you drink alcohol on a full stomach you will get less drunk
+If someone drinks alcohol on a full stomach they will get less drunk

-Eating before or while drinking is a good idea as food slows down the rate you absorb alcohol into the bloodstream, This gives your body more time to break down the alcohol in your stomach.
+Eating before or while drinking is a good idea as food slows down the rate you absorb alcohol into the bloodstream, This gives the body more time to break down the alcohol in the stomach.

-The best advice is to eat before or while drinking, and to pace yourself with soft drinks or water between alcoholic drinks if you choose to drink when you’re older.
+The best advice is to eat before or while drinking, and to pace consumption by alternating with soft drinks or water between alcoholic drinks if someone chooses to drink.

 Drinking plenty of water may reduce the effect of a hangover

-Drinking coffee or having a shower sobers you up and stops you getting a hangover
+Drinking coffee or having a shower sobers someone up and stops them getting a hangover

-Nothing can speed up the break down of alcohol in your blood stream except time and plenty of water.
-Even one or two drinks will affect your coordination, judgement and reactions, which is why it’s against the law to drink and drive.
+Nothing can speed up the break down of alcohol in the blood stream except time and plenty of water.
+Even one or two drinks will affect the drinker’s coordination, judgement and reactions, which is why it’s against the law to drink and drive.